Seven-month programme

 • Working for an organisation based in London

-This may be a national organisation, but the majority of work within your remit should be in London.
+This may be a national organisation, but the work within your remit should be with people experiencing homelessness in London.

 • Hybrid delivery